Lawsuit Seeks to Get Smartphone Companies to Use $1 Billion to Educate About Distracted Driving

 In this suit, the Plaintiffs aren’t looking for damages; they are merely looking for the companies to prevent future distracted driving incidents that can turn deadly.
 It’s certainly a novel idea, and I can’t disagree with the sentiment here.
 Distracted driving is a dangerous and deadly behavior, and the creators of smartphones at this point know of the consequences and the behaviors of their consumers.

-However, now some apps are telling consumers not use the app while driving, or at least Pokémon Go now includes a warning when you load the app.
+However, now some apps are telling consumers not to use the app while driving, or at least Pokémon Go now includes a warning when you load the app.
 Maybe it is time for smartphone companies and apps to notify consumers of this.
 Maybe if the companies do so, people will pay more attention to their bad habits.

 If you enjoyed this blog, you may also be interested in the following: